 Across the world, multi-product firms dominate international trade flows.
 Famously, Bernard et al. (2010) document that multi-product firms account for 98% of the U.S. manufacturing exports.
-In other countries multi-product exporters play an equally important role.
+In other countries multi-product exporters have been shown to play an equally important role.
 In light of this empirical importance, researchers are interested in understanding why multi-product exporters arise and how they respond to changes in the international trade environment.
 In recent years there has been some progress in answering these questions both on the empirical and theoretical fronts.
 For example, Allanson and Montagna (2005), Nocke and Yeaple (2015), Bernard et al. (2011), Eckel and Neary (2010), Dhyne et al. (2017), Arkolakis et al. (2020), and Bernard et al. (2010) are just few of the papers that explore how to model multi-product exporters and their response to changes in the international trade environment.
 These papers feature product level heterogeneity either on cost or demand side but also emphasize firm level differences in productivity, brand-effects, as well as differences in the costs of introducing new products.
-In part, this views on multi-product exporters have been facilitated by a number of empirical regularities documented using the newly available firm-product level data.
+In part, these views on multi-product exporters are rooted in a number of empirical regularities documented using the newly available firm-product level data.

 In this paper we take a step away from the behavioral models of multiproduct exporters, and instead focus on the empirical regularities that underpinned those models.
 We aim to understand which ones are informative about the economic forces that drive multi-product exporters and which ones arise as a result of randomness and aggregation.
+To this end we develop a statistical model where pure chance drives exporter outcomes and allows us to characterize the null hypothesis of the product size distribution.
+The statistical model provides a benchmark for data patterns and economic hypotheses such as core competencies, economies of scope, and productivity differences in multi-product exporters among others.

 The original motivation for this research question comes from the work of Ellison and Glaeser (1997), who highlight that data patterns and predictions of economic models should be compared to patterns that would arise if the outcomes of interest were randomly distributed rather than to a uniform pattern or an absence of a pattern.

 This paper is also close in spirit to the work of Armenter and Koren (2014) who highlight that many facts about the extensive margin of trade are consistent with a surprisingly large class of models because of the sparse nature of trade data.
-In relation to multi-product firms they show that the "binsand-balls" model quantitatively reproduces the frequency of single product exporters at a destination but not the right tail of the exporters' scope distribution.
+In relation to multi-product firms they show that the "bins-and-balls" model quantitatively reproduces the frequency of single product exporters at a destination but not the right tail of the exporters' scope distribution.

 In this paper we take exporter scope as given and focus on the differences between large and small scope exporters on the intensive margin.
-We show that pure random chance accounts for some notable differences between large and small scope exporters because these differences involve aggregating data over the different number of products to the firm level.
-This is particularly the case for the patterns that involve order statistics, i.e., best, second best, and least selling products of multi-product exporters.
+Our key insight is that many empirical regularities about multi-product exporters involve order statistics.
+Comparing large and small scope exporters in terms of their best/least selling products, correlation between product rankings across markets are just few examples.
+We show that various robust patterns arise in order statistics calculated for different number of products even when the underlying data is randomly distributed.
+Hence some (but not all) of the well-documented regularities about multi-product are consistent with a wide variety of models including the ones where pure random chance drives exporter sales.